BeanieODM/beanie/docs/index.md

     category: Category                 # You can include pydantic models as well

-# Beanie is fully asynchronous, so we will access it from an async function
+# This is an asynchronous example, so we will access it from an async function
 async def example():
     # Beanie uses Motor async client under the hood
     client = AsyncIOMotorClient("mongodb://user:pass@host:27017")